 Wes Cochran: Collector of works on paper, LaGrange, GA

 Gary Gruby is a self-taught fine art and commercial photographer who has made a living with his camera for over 30 years.
-His commercial work for corporate clients has him photographing a wide range of subjects, products and concepts, but portraits have always held his special interest and talent.
-His personal work includes award winning botanicals, as well as the celebrated portrait collection-“A Portrait of Senoia” given as a permanent loan to the Senoia Area Historical Society.
+His commercial work for corporate clients has him photographing a wide range of subjects, but portraits have always held his interest.
+His personal work includes “A Portrait of Senoia” given as a permanent loan to the Senoia Area Historical Society.
 He works from his midtown Atlanta studio and currently conducts the Cumberland Island Safari- a weeklong retreat for artists and nature lovers.

 Amy Miller: After receiving her MFA at Pratt Institute and working in a NY photo gallery, Amy returned to her beloved South and became Gallery Director for Fay Gold Gallery in Atlanta, a position she held for seven years.
 She began her career as Executive Director of Atlanta Celebrates Photography (ACP) in 2007.
 Every October, ACP produces the largest annual, community-oriented photography festival in the United States.